d12frosted/elpa-mirror/stable-melpa/multi-project-readme.txt

-C-x p n - Add a new project         Prompts for new project information C-x p r - Go to project root        Visits the project root C-x p s - Project shell             Creates a project shell C-x p S - Project shell             Creates a project shell at the root C-x p u - Resets the anchor         Unsets the project anchor C-x p v - Visit a project           Visits another project in a separate frame
+C-x p n - Add a new project         Prompts for new project information C-x p r - Go to project root        Visits the project root C-x p s - Project shell             Creates a project shell C-x p S - Project root shell        Creates a project shell at the root C-x p u - Resets the anchor         Unsets the project anchor C-x p v - Visit a project           Visits another project in a separate frame